 The antibacterial, antiseptic, and astringent qualities found in thyme makes this common garden herb an inexpensive, natural, and powerful ally to have in your fight against acne.

 When applied topically as a tincture, its alcohol content inhibits the replication of bacteria that causes breakouts.
-It also improves circulation, so when you apply it to acne, be sure to do it before bed as your skin may redden in those areas.
-Also be sure to apply it to unbroken skin as I can’t imagine that grain alcohol would feel very good in an open wound (i.e. a squeezed pimple)!
+Thyme also improves circulation, so when you apply it to acne, be sure to do it before bed as your skin may redden in those areas while your white blood cells get to work.
+Its medicinal properties will help eradicate acne causing bacteria which will help prevent future breakouts from happening.

 If you're wondering what a tincture is, it's basically an herb that's infused in a mixture of grain alcohol and water (for brands sold in health food stores), or 80 proof vodka (the way I make them at home).
 In this way, all of the alcohol soluble AND water soluble medicinal qualities of the plant are drawn out of the plant material and into the alcohol.
 This creates a potent medicine that can be taken conveniently at any time.
 I keep a few tinctures in my purse and hardly notice they're there.

-To use Thyme tincture topically, put a dropperful of tincture on the end of a q-tip.
+To use thyme tincture topically, put a few drops of tincture on the end of a q-tip.
 Gently apply it to acne prone areas as well as currently existing acne twice a day.
-You can find Thyme tincture at your local health foods store (if they don’t have it, they can most likely special order it for you).
+You can find thyme tincture at your local health foods store (if they don't have it, they can most likely special order it for you).
 The brand I like is this one.

 If you're an herbie like myself, then you like to get your hands dirty and make it yourself!
 The method I use is considered the folk method.

 • Gather the fresh herb from your garden or buy some at the grocery store.
 Be sure to buy enough to fill the jar you have chosen about ¾ full.
 You can also use the dried herb!